Tearsheet

 AI Analysis | Feedback

-Cameron Goldade was appointed Chief Financial Officer of Pembina Pipeline in 2022, having served as interim Chief Financial Officer since November 2021.
-Before this, he was Pembina's Vice President, Capital Markets, responsible for corporate development, corporate planning, investor relations, treasury, and cash management functions.
-Prior to joining Pembina in 2015, Mr. Goldade accumulated eleven years of experience in energy-focused investment banking, advising on mergers and acquisitions, dispositions, joint ventures, and equity and debt financings.
-His expertise spans various aspects of the energy industry, including petroleum, natural gas, and pipeline infrastructure.
+Cameron Goldade is the Chief Financial Officer of Pembina Pipeline Corporation.
+He was appointed CFO in 2022, after serving as interim Chief Financial Officer since November 2021.
+Prior to this role, Mr. Goldade was the Vice President, Capital Markets, where he oversaw the company's corporate development, corporate planning, investor relations, treasury, and cash management functions.
+Before joining Pembina in 2015, he spent eleven years in energy-focused investment banking, providing advice and counsel related to mergers and acquisitions, dispositions, joint ventures, and equity and debt financings.

-Chris Scherman is the Senior Vice President, Marketing & Strategy Officer at Pembina Pipeline.
-He was appointed to this role in 2023, after serving as Vice President, Marketing since January 2020, where he managed Pembina's commodity marketing activities, including buying and selling commodities, arbitrage, optimization, and logistics.
-Before his marketing role, Mr. Scherman was Vice President, General Counsel and Corporate Secretary.
-Prior to joining Pembina, he practiced corporate, energy, and Mergers & Acquisitions law at a prominent Canadian business law firm.
-Chris holds a Juris Doctor (J.D.) with Distinction from the University of Saskatchewan and a bachelor's degree from the University of Calgary.
+Chris Scherman is Pembina Pipeline Corporation's Chief Marketing & Strategy Officer, appointed to this role in 2023.
+He previously served as Vice President, Marketing, since January 2020, overseeing commodity marketing activities, including buying and selling commodities, commodity arbitrage, optimization, and rail and marine logistics.
+Before becoming Vice President, Marketing, Mr. Scherman was Vice President, General Counsel, and Corporate Secretary.
+Prior to joining Pembina, he practiced corporate, energy, and Mergers & Acquisitions law with a leading Canadian business law firm.

 AI Analysis | Feedback